 If you have a skill that can be monetized, this business can help you earn quickly.

 While there are plenty more higher-paying sites to land great blogging jobs out there, Fiverr can be a great place for first-time freelancers who might not have tons of experience and want to build up a portfolio of their work.
 You’ll be able to complete simple tasks ranging from logo design, to creating animations, or even drawing a company logo on your forehead.
-While this side business idea likely won’t be growing into a million dollar startup for you, it can still be a platform for funding one of your next big business ideas.
+While this small business idea likely won’t be growing into a million dollar startup for you, it can still be a platform for funding one of your next big business ideas.
 Want to learn more about Fiverr’s history and how to get the most out of selling on the platform?
 Listen to my interview with Fiverr CEO Micha Kaufman.

 With this business idea, be sure you’re helping students (not doing work for them).